Bonito: did you know you can eat it dried & fresh?

 Can you eat bonito raw?

 Yes, you can eat bonito raw.
-However, the fish spoils easily so it is best to eat it when it’s very fresh.
+However, the fish spoils easily, so it’s best to eat it when it’s very fresh.

-Since bonito is similar to tuna, it can be eaten in sushi and many say it is quite delicious in this application.
-However, since bonito can only be fished in summer and spring, it is a rare treat.
+Since bonito is similar to tuna, it can be eaten in sushi and many say it’s quite delicious in this application.
+However, since bonito can only be fished in summer and spring, it’s a rare treat.

-Bonito has a similar color and taste to skipjack tuna and they are often substituted for one another in recipes.
+Bonito has a similar color and taste to skipjack tuna and they’re often substituted for one another in recipes.

 In fact, for canning purposes, bonito can be sold as skipjack.
-However, they are two different fish.
+However, they’re 2 different fish.